ValerieThoma/ShoeBox-Project-full/README.md

       cy.get(".swal-title")
         .should("contain", "Your password is incorrect")

-      // after entering wrong password, the user remains on the home page cy.location("pathname").should("eq", "/users/login")
+      // after entering wrong password, the user remains on the login page cy.location("pathname").should("eq", "/users/login")
     });